 Joey L. Mogul is a partner at the People’s Law Office.
 Mogul’s practice focuses on representing people who have suffered from police and other governmental torture, abuse and misconduct in civil rights cases, and defending individuals in criminal and capital cases.
-Mogul also teaches and directs the Civil Rights Clinic at DePaul University College of Law.
+Mogul directs the Civil Rights Clinic at DePaul University College of Law.

 Oberlin College BS 1992